 Stargate SG-1: Conversations between the scientist (Daniel Jackson) and the "dumb" military commander of the team have devolved into merely repeating each other's names with various intonations: "Jack."
 "Daniel."
 "Jaaaack."
 "Daaaniel."

-The Tudors: Since nobody calls Henry by his name, for obvious reasons, the show has treated us to more than one somewhat narmful shot of people desperately shouting "Majesty!" as they are dragged off to the Tower of London or just snubbed by the king.
+The Tudors: Since nobody (barring Thomas More, his pseudo-father figure) calls Henry by his name directly to his face, for obvious reasons, the show has treated us to more than one somewhat narmful shot of people desperately shouting "Majesty!" as they are dragged off to the Tower of London or just snubbed by the king.

 In The Twilight Zone episode "Nervous Man in a Four Dollar Room", the main character (Jackie) receives a phone call from George.
 We know it's George because Jackie says his name 16 times in the call that lasts less than a minute.
 When George shows up in the hotel room, Jackie calls George by his name 24 times.
 When George leaves, Jackie says his name another six times while he's all alone in the room, then when George shows up again, Jackie says his name another five times.
 This gives a grand total of 51 times that George's name is said in a 22-minute episode.